Suzuki Baleno (2015): Second generation (WB2; 2022)

 The second-generation Baleno hatchback was first released in India on 23 February 2022.
 It is continued to be assembled at Suzuki's plant in Ahmedabad and will be exported to Asia, Africa, Middle East and Latin America.

-Suzuki stated the hatchback as full model change with the marketing name "New Age Baleno", however it uses the previous model's underpinnings with major body shell revisions.
-The exterior received new body panels, headlights, LED fog lights, tail lights, smaller C-pillar window and wheels.
-For the interior, it comes with redesigned dashboard with a floating 9-inch LCD display, gauge cluster, refreshed steering wheel, plus additional new features such as rear air conditioning vents, fast charging USB ports, head-up display, 360° view camera, Amazon Alexa voice assistant support and improved NVH performance.
+Suzuki stated the hatchback was a full model change, with the marketing name "New Age Baleno", however it uses the previous model's underpinnings with major body shell revisions.
+The exterior received new body panels, headlights, LED fog lights, tail lights, smaller C-pillar windows, and wheels.
+For the interior, it comes with redesigned dashboard with a floating 9-inch LCD, gauge cluster, refreshed steering wheel, plus additional new features such as rear air conditioning vents, fast charging USB ports, head-up display, 360° view camera, Amazon Alexa voice assistant support, and improved NVH performance.
 The handling is also improved with all new suspension, new hydraulic clutch system and larger front disc brakes.